This check list provides guidance on trusting a conference to attend and present your research.

 - Can you easily identify the venue of the conference?

-- Is it the first time this conference has been held?
+- Is it the first time that this conference is being held?

 - Have you or your colleagues attended this conference before?

-- Is it clear what fees will be charged (conference fee, registration fees, …) and if these will be waived if you are accepted as a speaker?
+- Is it clear what fees will be charged (conference fee, registration fees, …, etc.) and would these be waived if you are accepted as a speaker?

-- Are any sponsors involved in the conference?
+- Are any of the sponsors involved in the conference?

 - Are you aware of any of them, especially with industry-related fields such as Engineering & Biomedical research?

 - Did you check the conference website?
-Can you find all the information presented in a proper way such as the (attendance fees, submission date, conference date, editorial committee, program details, venue)?
+Is all the information (such as the attendance fees, submission date, conference date, editorial committee, program details and venue) presented in a proper way?